polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 ```

 By default, all unsigned transactions are treated as invalid transactions.
 You need to add the following
-code piece in `my_runtime.rs` to whitelist some on-chain functions that can be callback as unsigned
+code piece in `my_runtime.rs` to whitelist some on-chain functions that are allowed to be called with
-transactions.
+unsigned transaction.

 **runtime/src/my_runtime.rs**